The Viterbo Transfer as a Map of Spectra: Conley Indices and Canonicality

 Let $M$ be a smooth open manifold, and let $f\colon M \to \R$ be a smooth function.
 A pseudo-gradient $X$ for $f$ is a smooth vector field on $M$ such that the directional derivative $X(f)$ is positive at non-critical points and $X=0$ at critical points.
-The choice of a pseudo-gradient is a contractible choice because a convex combination of pseudo-gradients is a pseudo-gradient.
+The choice of a pseudo-gradient is a contractible choice since a convex combination of pseudo-gradients is a pseudo-gradient, and they exist since a gradient is a pseudo-gradient.

 We will denote the flow of $-X$ by $\psi_t$.

-Let $a$ and $b$ be regular values of $f$ which are isolated from the critical values of $f$.
-We wish to define the \emph{homotopy index} $I_a^b(f,X)$.
-In \cite{MR511133} this is called the Morse index, but we adopt the name homotopy index to avoid confusion.
+Let $a<b$ be regular values of $f$ which are isolated from the critical values of $f$.
+We wish to define the \emph{Conley index} $I_a^b(f,X)$ (when possible).